rsnakin/esp8266Meteo/README.md

 ## 🔒 Security Notes

 - The Telegram bot uses polling; no webhook is required.
-- Secure your bot token and Wi-Fi credentials inside secret.h.
+- Keep your bot token and Wi-Fi credentials secure inside `secret.h`.
 - OTA support is available and can be password-protected (see ArduinoOTA options).

 ## 📄 License

 MIT License.

+This project includes the UniversalTelegramBot library by Brian Lough (MIT License), located in `lib/UniversalTelegramBot/`.

+Full license text is provided in lib/UniversalTelegramBot/LICENSE.md.

 ## 👤 Author